alanchelmickjr/see-and-say/README.md

 Kids, different languages, sight impaired, just forgot!
 We know most smartphones do this but this Open Source allows you to make your own and control it locally, NO CLOUD, we all know our data is sold, be private.

 Identify landmarks, learns stories about historical items, or just navigate your environment safely.
+Whatever AI sees, it says.

 ## 🌟 Key Features